wedesoft/arduino-sainsmart/README.md

 ## control robot

-You can control the robot using the *screen* serial terminal (make sure *ttyUSB0* is the correct port):
+You can control the robot using the *screen* serial terminal (make sure *ttyACM0* is the correct port):

 ```
-screen /dev/ttyUSB0 115200
+sudo screen /dev/ttyACM0 115200
 ```

 Examples of servo commands are: